userfrosting/learn/07.dependency-injection/03.default-services/docs.md

 ### `UserFrosting\Alert\AlertStream`

-This service handles the [alert message stream](/routes-and-controllers/alert-stream), sometimes known as "flash messages".
-See [Section 9](/routes-and-controllers/alert-stream) for more information.
+This service handles the [alert message stream](/advanced/alert-stream)), sometimes known as "flash messages".
+(See Chapter 18 for more information.)

 ### `Illuminate\Cache\Repository as Cache`